Schuylkill County, Pennsylvania: 20th century

-The anthracite mining industry peaked in production in 1917 and subsequently declined (with exceptions during the First and Second World Wars).
+The anthracite mining industry peaked in production in 1917 and subsequently declined with the exception of periods during World War I and World War II.
 In the 1950s and 1960s, underground mining operations closed in Schuylkill County and throughout the Coal Region and surface mining became predominate.

-On November 5, 1934 (election eve), a parade marched through the Village of Kelayres in Kline Township.
-A crowd of Democratic Party supporters walked toward the home of Republican Party leader, Joseph Bruno.
-Frustration with Bruno family control of the school board and other local offices had been growing for years.
+On November 5, 1934, the eve of the 1934 United States elections, a parade marched through Kelayres in Kline Township.
+A crowd of Democratic Party supporters walked toward the home of Republican Party leader Joseph Bruno.
+Frustration with Bruno family's control of the school board and other local offices had been growing for years.
 Shots were fired from the Bruno home and yard located at Fourth and Centre Streets.
 Several people were killed and more than 20 marchers were injured.

-In 2016, Schuylkill County had 6 underground mines and 25 surface mines operating, producing 62,000 tons and 833,000 tons of coal, respectively.
-Operators today are re-mining areas of anthracite that were previously mined.
+In 2016, Schuylkill County had six underground mines and 25 surface mines operating, producing 62,000 tons and 833,000 tons of coal, respectively.
+In 2024, Schuylkill County had four underground mines and 17 surface mines operating, producing 52,000 and 1,624,000 tons of coal, respectively Operators today are re-mining areas of anthracite that were previously mined.
 It is estimated that 98 percent of the anthracite produced is from existing mines.